What’s up with Dryer Sheets?

 Dryer Sheets: How they’re Made and Why we use them.

-You use them every laundry day, but do you really know why?
+You use them every wash cycle, but do you really know why?
 Are dryer sheets doing anything to your clothes or just a force of habit?
 Let St Croix Cleaners break it down from the beginning.

 Now, what are they really doing to your clothing?
-For the most part, dryer sheets break down the static electricity in clothes.
+For the most part, dryer sheets reduce static electricity in clothes.
 When two materials rub together like a sweater & a top they can build up an electrical charge.
 This can cause the loss of electrons from one fabric to another.
 With too few electrons the items get a positive charge, and with too many, the garment gets a negative charge.
-As the saying goes “Opposites Attract” therefore the two garments stick together.
+As the saying goes “Opposites Attract”, two garments stick together ie. Static Cling.
 Dryer Sheets prevent this process from happening by balancing the electrons with positive ions.
 They also reduce the soap residue that may be left on the garments from washing.
 When soap residue is left on the garments, soap eventually breaks down the fibers, giving your clothes a shorter lifespan.

 How are dryer sheets made?
 They start off as a non-woven polyester material coated with a softening agent and fragrance.
 There is very little difference between brands, usually only the surfactant that is used is different.
 A surfactant is a compound of fatty acids that contains a positive charge.
 (Source: ACS) Some dryer sheets may also contain a calcium clay, this just protects your clothing from getting any stains from the fabric softener on the dryer sheet if it releases the surfactant to early!